CrashPlan has decided to focus entirely on its SMB customers with CrashPlan for Business; so far it seems to have paid off.

 In August, 2017, CrashPlan sent coffee spitting out of mouths everywhere when its users woke up to the news that the company would be withdrawing from the consumer backup competition.
 CrashPlan made the move, ostensibly, to focus solely on its business customers.

 While that’s a tough break for consumers given CrashPlan’s popularity as a home computer backup solution, the added product attention is likely good news for business owners.
 Here at Cloudwards.net, we already rank CrashPlan for Small Business (formerly CrashPlan PRO) as one of the best cloud backup for business solutions available today.

 The reasons for that high regard are many, including the fact that CrashPlan grants you unlimited backup, doesn’t cost much, has an option for private encryption and has some of the best versioning capabilities of any online backup service we’ve reviewed.

-If you’re itching to give CrashPlan a spin to see if it’s a fit for your business, you can visit Crashplan PRO and sign up for a 30-day free trial.
+If you’re itching to give CrashPlan a spin to see if it’s a fit for your business, you can visit Crashplan for Business and sign up for a 30-day free trial.
 Otherwise, keep reading to see where the service shines and where it falls short as we breakdown its features, cost, user experience, security and support.

 - Unlimited backup

 - Mobile file access

 - Browser-based admin dashboard

 - Retains deleted files indefinitely